-After a good sleep, I awoke at around 5:00 am Body Clock, midday.
+After a good sleep, I awoke at around 5:00 am, my Body Clock at midday.
 So a good lie in even if it was still dark out.
-After checking weather and news I geared up for a quick run down the Santa Monica beach.
+After checking the weather and the news I geared up for a quick run down the Santa Monica beach.
 It was cold dark and drizzling and reminded me of running at home.
-As I returned to the hotel day was beginning to break as there were chinks in the cloud cover too.
+As I returned to the hotel, the day was beginning to break as there were chinks in the cloud cover too.

 The plan for today was to do a Hollywood celebrity homes Tour.
 While looking around Hollywood before heading over to Malibu for lunch, then back to Santa Monica for the Pier.

 We arrived at Hollywood and parked up in Hollywood Highlands then headed out onto the boulevard.
 It was still early and not much going on other than homeless people wandering around.
 Outside the Chinese theatre, there was some filming going on for a new cop show called the Rookie(the Program).
 We have never heard of it and don’t know if our background cameo will ever make the screen.
 But was still cool to see some actual filming in Holywood.
 As the day was quiet our tour was delayed until 10:00 am which was problematic as we had reservations for lunch in Malibu and would not have time to squeeze in the observatory.

 The tour was booked through Rockin’ Hollywood as part of our LA Go Card.
 The tour, however, appeared to be wholly run by Starline Tours.
 This is a relief as we don’t know much about Rockin’ Hollywood, but Starline is a big company and we know we would be in good hands.